The skull is made up of 8 bones and

 shape skull in which a ridge may stick out from the forehead.
 The eyes may be close

 together, and the forehead may look pointed and narrow.
-It is caused by fusion of the
+It is caused by the fusion

-forehead (metopic) suture.
-This suture runs from the top of the head down the middle
+the forehead (metopic) suture.
+This suture runs from the top of the head down the

 This means a skull that is long

 and narrow from front to back and narrow from ear to ear.
-It is caused by fusion of
+It is caused by the fusion

 the head.
 This is the most common type of craniosynostosis.